BoundlessHR/job-mobile-api/README.md

 ## Technical details

-You mobile application should be built on Ionic Framework, and consume Akhtaboot's public jobs API.
+Your mobile application should be built on Ionic Framework, and consume Akhtaboot's public jobs API.

 ### Akhtaboot public jobs API

-The public API supporst X actions:
+The public API supporst these actions:

 - Index: